5 Helpful Categories of Back to School Essentials for High School Counselors

-Here is a curated list of high school counselor back to school essentials or high school counselor office must-haves.
+This blog post is a curated list of high school counselor back to school essentials or high school counselor office must haves.
 Of course, you can do your job without ANY of these things… but having them may make your job more fun, more creative, happier, or easier!
 Save this post, come back to shop later, or favorite this page for when you’re ready to jump in!

 New counselors are always wondering how to decorate their offices!
-The first bit of advice: just keep adding little by little.
-Make it inviting, personalize it to your style, and fill it with things you will actually use!
+The first bit of advice: start slowly and add to your office little by little.
+Make it inviting, personalize it to your style, and fill it with things you will actually use.

 I use fun magnets like these emoji faces or these pretty rainbow squares on the side of my filing cabinet to hang up papers that I need to reference quickly.
 I also use Scotch washi tape to hang important papers on my wall.

 In a high school or middle school office, a charging station is AWESOME.
 Students are incentivized to plug their phones in, not be distracted by social media or texts, and talk to you face-to-face.
-Win-win for everyone!
+A win-win for everyone!

 I have a few baskets on my shelves with things that won’t fit on my desk.
 I’ve GOT to have candy to refill my candy dish.
-Totally dependent on your preferences, but I usually keep something chocolate like this big assortment pack and also Starburst!
+Totally depends on your preferences, but I usually keep something chocolate like this big assortment pack and also Starburst.
 I always have a big assortment of snack foods for students.
 These don’t stay on my desk, but I always have hungry students… so having these on hand goes SO far in relationship building.
-I keep a basket of crafty-type things in a bucket on my shelf, too… like markers and adult coloring books.
-I also have mini girls and guys deodorants for those awkward hygiene issue conversations.
-I also can NEVER have too many Chlorox wipes.
-I wipe my desk down with these, door handles, and basically anything else that people touch in my office!
+I keep a basket of crafty-type things in a bucket on my shelf, too… like markers and adult coloring books

 This is just a personal FAVORITE find, but I LOVE my Herschel bag for transporting my computer back and forth to home when I need to.
 The Herschel City Backpack is what I have, and it’s the perfect size for my laptop or file folders.
 I was sick of my shoulder hurting from lugging things in my everyday purse!
 I have it in black, so it goes with everything!

-2- Back to school essentials to use with TpT resources
+2- Back to school essentials to use with counseling resources

 I use these little brass fasteners in my Stress Management Small Group with this Coping Skills Spinner that you can download for FREE!
 I’ve also been in a pinch and used a paperclip instead of the brass fastener before, and I rigged it to work just fine!